salmamelsherif/BenchmarkNetworks_DBPsPaper/README.md

 ### References
 <a id="1">[1]</a>
 Rossman, L. A. and Woo, H. and Tryby, M. and Shang, F. and Janke, R. and Haxton, T. (2020).
-EPANET 2.2 User Manual Water Infrastructure Division, Center for Environmental Solutions and Emergency Response.
+"EPANET 2.2 User Manual Water Infrastructure Division, Center for Environmental Solutions and Emergency Response."

 <a id="1">[2]</a>
 Q. Wang, M. Guidolin, D. Savic, and Z. Kapelan (2015).
-Two-Objective Design of Benchmark Problems of a Water Distribution System via MOEAs: Towards the Best-Known Approximation of the True Pareto Front.
+"Two-Objective Design of Benchmark Problems of a Water Distribution System via MOEAs: Towards the Best-Known Approximation of the True Pareto Front."
 Journal of Water Resources Planning and Management, vol. 141, no. 3, p.
 04014060.